codingkapoor/styles-conference/README.md

 This project nevertheless aims to illustrate how easily a website can be redesigned as responsive using Twitter Bootstrap framework.

-This bootstrapped version of [StylesConference](http://stylesconference.shivamkapoor.com/) has been test on four devices:
+This bootstrapped version of [StylesConference](http://codingkapoor.github.io/stylesconference/) has been test on four devices:
   1. 24" Dell Monitor
   2. 14" Dell LATITUDE E6430
   3. 9" Apple iPad
   4. 5" Mi4

-You can download the [source code](http://bit.ly/1RZB34i) of actual [StylesConference](http://learn.shayhowe.com/practice/organizing-data-with-tables/index.html) website at learn.shayhowe.com.
+Try it out yourself, [here](http://codingkapoor.github.io/stylesconference/)!

 Enjoy Bootstrapping!

+**P.S.** You can download the [source code](http://bit.ly/1RZB34i) of actual [StylesConference](http://learn.shayhowe.com/practice/organizing-data-with-tables/index.html) website at learn.shayhowe.com.